GoogleCloudPlatform/gke-poc-toolkit/docs/architecture.md

 Private clusters allow you to isolate nodes from the public internet.
 Every GKE cluster has a Kubernetes API server that is managed by the control plane (master).
 In private clusters, the control plane's VPC network is connected to your cluster's VPC network with VPC Network Peering.
 Your VPC network contains the cluster nodes, and a separate Google Cloud VPC network contains your cluster's control plane.
 The control plane's VPC network is located in a project controlled by Google.
 Traffic between nodes and the control plane is routed entirely using internal IP addresses.

 Private clusters also restrict access to the internet by default.
 A NAT gateway of some form needs to be deployed should you want to enable outbound internet access from pods running in private clusters.
 Keep in mind this includes base container images not stored in the container registries that Google cloud maintains.
-In the following examples, a Google Cloud Nat Gateway is deployed alongs side the GKE clusters.
+In the following examples, a Google Cloud Nat Gateway is deployed alongsside the GKE clusters.

 The GKE Cluster Install step in this repository will build a GKE Private cluster with access to the control plane with the following configuration: